-Recently I got the chance to install and setup Windows 2012 R2 Hyper-V on 3 node cluster with Dell R620 servers.
-Installation went smoothly and most of the configuration done by based on Windows 2012 R2 Hyper-V best practice check list from Microsoft blog.
-During the initial testing and performance analyzing time I have noticed very slow network performance inside virtual machine guest OS.
+I got the chance to install and setup Windows 2012 R2 Hyper-V on 3 node cluster with Dell R620 servers.
+Installation went smoothly and most of the configuration done by based on Windows 2012 R2 Hyper-V best practice checklist from Microsoft blog.
+During the initial testing and performance analyzing time, I have noticed very slow network performance inside virtual machine guest OS.
 Below method helped me to solve the issue and bring back the network speed to normal in Windows 2012 R2 Hyper-V server.

-Though there are several solutions and suggestions available on the internet to fix this, but the VMQ technique worked for me.
-After disabling VMQ on physical NICs on host server, the network performance inside virtual machines started performing well.
-VMQ is one of the great feature to efficiently use network traffic if the host server’s NIC supports VMQ feature.
+Though there are several solutions and suggestions available on the internet to fix this, the VMQ technique worked for me.
+After disabling VMQ on physical NICs on the host server, the network performance inside virtual machines started performing well.
+VMQ is one of the great features to efficiently use network traffic if the host server’s NIC supports VMQ feature.

-If the server hardware (NIC) doesn’t support VMQ feature, better disable it before deploying virtual machines, otherwise you will be facing slow network in guest VMs in Windows 2012 R2 Hyper-V.
+If the server hardware (NIC) doesn’t support VMQ feature, better disable it before deploying virtual machines; otherwise, you will be facing slow network in guest VMs in Windows 2012 R2/2016 Hyper-V.

-1) Open properties of physical network card on the server, select Configure.
+1) Open properties of the physical network card on the server, select Configure.

 2) On Advanced tab, select Virtual Machine Queues (VMQ) and disable it as shown below.

-It is recommended to restart the host server after making this changes and I’m sure the network performance of virtual machines on Windows 2012 R2 Hyper-V would be back to normal speed.
+It is recommended to restart the host server after making this changes, and I’m sure the network performance of virtual machines on Windows 2012 R2/2016 Hyper-V would be back to normal speed.